Calabonga/Calabonga.Commandex.Shell/README.md

 * **[Calabonga.Commandex.Shell.Develop.Template](https://github.com/Calabonga/Calabonga.Commandex.Shell.Develop.Template)** → This is a Developer version of the Command Executer (`Calabonga.Commandex`).
 Witch is created to runs commands of any type for any purposes.
 For example, to execute a stored procedure or just to co…

 * **[Calabonga.Commandex.Engine](https://github.com/Calabonga/Calabonga.Commandex.Engine)** → Engine and contracts library for Calabonga.Commandex.
 Contracts are using for developing a modules for Commandex Shell.

+## Known Issues

+When your Command need to use `Microsoft.Data.SqlClient` then you should install reference (nuget) in the `Shell` application.
+[More information](https://stackoverflow.com/questions/78411196/what-data-sqlclient-can-be-used-with-net-8)